hanseatics/BottomBar/README.md

 [Common problems and solutions](https://github.com/roughike/BottomBar/blob/master/README.md#common-problems-and-solutions)

-## minSDK version
+## Does it work on my Grandpa's HTC Dream?

+Nope.
 The current minSDK version is API level 14.

+Your uncle's Galaxy S Mini will probably be supported in the future though.

 ## Gimme that Gradle sweetness, pls?